-• Program Reports: PRM requires program reports describing and analyzing the results of activities undertaken during the validity period of the agreement.
-A program report is required within thirty (30) days following the end of each three-month period of performance during the validity period of the agreement.
-The final program report is due ninety (90) days following the end of the agreement.
+The final program report is due one hundred and twenty (120) days following the end of the agreement.
 The submission dates for program reports will be written into the cooperative agreement.
-Partners receiving multi-year awards should follow this same reporting schedule and should still submit a final program report at the end of each year that summarizes the organization's performance during the previous year.
-New to program reporting requirements for FY 2022 - RSCs should also include an attachment to quarterly program reports with the following information on RSC staffing.
-This attachment must provide statistics (in an Excel spreadsheet format) on average output of staff with duties in the WRAPS/START application conducting core processing activities including prescreening, preparation of USCIS interview, creation of travel packets, etc. (e.g., number of prescreening interviews conducted by X number of staff, resulting in an average of Y interviews conducted by each staff assigned to this duty on a daily basis; number of travel packets prepared by X number of staff, resulting in an average of Y travel packets prepared by each staff assigned to this duty on a daily basis; etc.).
+Partners receiving multi-year awards should follow this same reporting schedule and should still submit a final program report at the end of each year that summarizes the NGO's performance during the previous year.

+RSCs should also include an attachment to quarterly program reports with the following information on RSC staffing.
+This attachment must provide statistics (in an Excel spreadsheet format) on average output of staff with duties in the START application conducting core processing activities including prescreening, preparation of USCIS interview, creation of travel packets, etc. (e.g., number of prescreening interviews conducted by X number of staff, resulting in an average of Y interviews conducted by each staff assigned to this duty on a daily basis; number of travel packets prepared by X number of staff, resulting in an average of Y travel packets prepared by each staff assigned to this duty on a daily basis; etc.).
 RSCs should add metrics on additional processing activities as relevant and available.
 Each submission of the statistics Excel spreadsheet should build on the previous submission to provide cumulative statistics.
 RSC System Solution Champions (SSCs) should work together on a shared format following receipt and acceptance of the cooperative agreement.
 The RPC Change Management and Communication Team will approve the proposed format.
 The first such submission of this RPC staffing attachment will be in the quarter two program report and subsequent quarterly program reports.

-- Financial Reports: Financial reports are required within thirty (30) days following the end of each calendar year quarter during the validity period of the agreement (January 30th, April 30th, July 30th, October 30th).
-The final financial report covering the entire period of the agreement is required within ninety (90) days after the expiration date of the agreement.
-For agreements containing indirect costs, final financial reports are due within sixty (60) days of the finalization of the applicable NICRA. - Reports reflecting expenditures for the recipient's overseas and U.S. offices should be completed in accordance with the Federal Financial Report (FFR SF-425) and submitted electronically in the Department of Health and Human Services' Payment Management System (HHS/PMS) and in accordance with other award specific requirements.
-Detailed information pertaining to the FFR including due dates, instruction manuals and access forms, is provided on the HHS/PMS website. - Audit Reports: When a recipient-contracted audit is not required because the Federal award amount is less than the \$750,000 threshold, the Department may determine that an audit must be performed and the audit report must be submitted to the responsible Grants Office(r) for review, dissemination, and resolution as appropriate.
-The cost of audits required under this policy may be charged either as an allowable direct cost to the award, or included in the organizations established indirect costs in the award's detailed budget. - Integrity and Compliance Reports: All applicants selected for funding to manage an RSC will be required to also submit an annual Integrity and Compliance report.
+b.
+Financial Reports: Financial reports are required within thirty (30) days following the end of each calendar year quarter during the validity period of the agreement (January 30th, April 30th, July 30th, October 30th).
+The final financial report covering the entire period of the agreement is required within one hundred and twenty (120) days after the expiration date of the agreement.
+For agreements containing indirect costs, final financial reports are due within sixty (60) days of the finalization of the applicable negotiated indirect cost rate agreement (NICRA).

+Reports reflecting expenditures for the recipient's overseas and United States offices should be completed in accordance with the Federal Financial Report (FFR SF-425) and submitted electronically in the Department of Health and Human Services' Payment Management System (HHS/PMS) and in accordance with other award specific requirements.
+Detailed information pertaining to the Federal Financial Report including due dates, instruction manuals and access forms, is provided on the HHS/PMS website.

+c.
+Audit Reports: When a recipient-contracted audit is not required because the Federal award amount is less than the \$750,000 threshold, the Department may determine that an audit must be performed and the audit report must be submitted to the responsible grants office(r) for review, dissemination, and resolution as appropriate.
+The cost of audits required under this policy may be charged either as an allowable direct cost to the award, or included in the organizations established indirect costs in the award's detailed budget.

-8. PRM Contacts and Other Documentation
+PRM Points of Contact

-A. Applicants with technical questions related to this announcement should contact the PRM staff listed below prior to proposal submission.
+Applicants with technical questions related to this announcement should contact the PRM staff listed below prior to submission.
 Please note that responses to technical questions from PRM do not indicate a commitment to fund the program discussed.